aeraglyx/stig/README.md

 - Motor Torque Constant (see [ATR docs](docs/atr.md))
 - LED Type is set to External Module by default (changes require reboot)

-## Migrating from Refloat
+## Configuration Differences
 Many parameters are not compatible with Refloat, so it is best to start with the defaults.
 Here are some notable parameter changes to keep in mind:

-- Battery warnings are based on a single cell's voltage, so the thresholds should be around 3.0 and 4.3 and generally don't need to be changed.
-Instead, you must specify the number of Cells in Series (Cfg > Specs).
+- Battery warnings are based on a single cell's voltage, so the thresholds should be around 3.0 and 4.3, and generally don't need to be changed.
+Instead, you must specify the number of Cells in Series (Motor Cfg > Additional Info > Setup).
-- P and D terms are based on torque instead of current and in general the numbers will be a bit lower than in Refloat.
+- PID terms are based on torque instead of current.
+In general, the numbers for P and D will be a bit lower than in Refloat.
-- I Term is frequency independent, the typical values are now 0-15 (instead of ~0.005).
+- I Term is frequency independent so the typical values are 0-20 (instead of ~0.005).
 - Higher tune modifier tiltback speeds are now possible in combination with setpoint filtering.
 - Filters are now expressed in seconds (half time) instead of Hz.
 - ATR strength of 1 now means parallel to the ground and you should need roughly 4x lower numbers (if you had 1.2, try 0.3).